 How I Research and Write

 I also try to be honest about who a product or strategy is NOT right for — because the most useful financial guidance acknowledges that everyone’s situation is different.
 What works for a 28-year-old single professional in Denver is different from what works for a 45-year-old parent of three trying to pay off a second mortgage.
+Fourteen years of watching real loan applications taught me that lesson over and over.

 What I Cover